Gooch Close Gang: Murders of Elliot Proudfoot and Ramone Cumberbatch

 Later in 2004, two more young men—Elliot Proudfoot (18) and Ramone Cumberbatch (20)—were gunned down in separate incidents linked to the gang feud.
 Proudfoot, whose brother Alphonso Madden had been shot to death three years earlier, was believed to have associations with Gooch.
 He was fatally shot in Fallowfield, by a smiling assassin who asked "do you remember me?"

 In Hulme over the summer, Cumberbatch—a Doddington associate trying to move away from gang life—was spotted in Hulme by Errol "Little EJ" Reynolds.
 Reynolds pulled a handgun from his waistband and waved it at Ramone and hit him over the head with it.
 Moments later, two shots were fired at Ramone who was fatally hit in the chest.
 These back-and-forth killings kept 2004 as violent as the preceding year—by now more than 26 gangland executions had occurred in three years, a considerably higher death toll than any other gang war in the United Kingdom.
-Community activists redoubled their calls for intervention to save the next generation from the same fate.